Iswariya-LMNAs/LATP/README.md

 ---

-This will execute the base test for the Quotation module.You can download the video of the test.cy.ts execution to see how the test was performed.
+This will execute the base test for the Quotation module.You can download the video of the test.cy.ts.mp4 execution to see how the test was performed.

 Following the above steps will ensure a successful setup and execution of tests in the Lens AI Test Pilot repository.
 For troubleshooting or further information, refer to the [official documentation](https://lmnaslimited.github.io/lens_ai_test_pilot_docs/ai-test-pilot/introduction/lens_ai_test_pilot/).